 Make these Japanese Hibachi Shrimp at home using my easy recipe.
-This Japanese steakhouse copycat recipe comes together in under 20 minutes using simple ingredients and is inexpensive (gluten-free).
+This Benihana Steakhouse copycat recipe comes together in under 20 minutes using simple ingredients and is inexpensive (gluten-free).

-These homemade Japanese Hibachi Shrimp tastes precisely like the one you might have tasted in your favorite Japanese restaurant.
+These homemade Japanese Hibachi Shrimp tastes precisely like the one you might have tasted at Benihana Steakhouse.

-Hibachi Style Shrimp is one of the easiest recipes to make at home.
-These come together in under 20 minutes using a few ingredients.
+It is one of the easiest recipes to make at home.
+These shrimp come together in under 20 minutes using a few ingredients.

 Homemade Japanese shrimps are super economical too.
 Plus you can adopt them as per your taste.
 Add more or less soy sauce, or add a splash of hot sauce to make them spic.

 You can double or triple the recipes but keep in mind to stir fry them in batches.
 If you add too many shrimp to the pan together, they will steam instead of stir-frying, and their taste will alter.